cvvnx1/adss/README.md

-# v1.6.2
+# adss v1.6.2

-Refactored code for ADSS.
-Efficiency of coding and debug improved much....
+recoding from old adss puppet module, more flex and strong...

 # Finished module:
 # baseconf
+Base variable for adss system
-# mysql (with role)
+# mysql (with replication role)
+compile and install mysqld server
 # httpd (with vhost & ajp proxy)
+compile and install apache httpd server